Dominica: Cuisine

-Dominica's cuisine is similar to that of other Caribbean islands, particularly Jamaica, Saint Lucia and Trinidad and Tobago.
+Dominica's cuisine is similar to that of other Caribbean islands, particularly Jamaica, Saint Lucia, and Trinidad and Tobago.
 Like other Commonwealth Caribbean islands, Dominicans have developed a distinct twist to their cuisine.
 Breakfast is an important daily meal, typically including saltfish, dried and salted codfish, and "bakes" (fried dough).
 Saltfish and bakes are combined for a fast food snack that can be eaten throughout the day; vendors on Dominica's streets sell these snacks to passersby, together with fried chicken, fish and fruit and yogurt "smoothies".
 Other breakfast meals include cornmeal porridge, which is made with fine cornmeal or polenta, milk or condensed milk, and sugar to sweeten.
 Traditional British-influenced dishes, such as eggs and toast, are also popular, as are fried fish and plantains.

 Common vegetables include plantains, tannias (a root vegetable), sweet potatoes, potatoes, rice and peas.
 Meat and poultry typically eaten include chicken, beef and fish.
 These are often prepared in stews with onions, carrots, garlic, ginger and herbs.
 The vegetables and meat are browned to create a rich dark sauce.
 Popular meals include rice and peas, brown stew chicken, stew beef, fried and stewed fish, and many different types of hearty fish broths and soups.
 These are filled with dumplings, carrots and ground provisions.

 Sports

 Cricket is a popular sport on the island, and Dominica competes in test cricket as part of the West Indies cricket team.
 In West Indies domestic first-class cricket, Dominica participates as part of the Windward Islands cricket team, although they are often considered a part of the Leeward Islands geographically.
 This is due to being part of the British Windward Islands colony from 1940 until independence; its cricket federation remains a part of the Windward Islands Cricket Board of Control.

 On 24 October 2007, the 8,000-seat Windsor cricket stadium was completed with a donation of EC$33 million (US$17 million, €12 million) from the government of the People's Republic of China.

-Netball, basketball, rugby, tennis and association football are gaining popularity as well.
+Netball, basketball, rugby, tennis and association football are gaining popularity.

-International footballer Julian Wade, Dominica's all-time top goal scorer (as of 2021), currently plays for Brechin City F.C. in Scotland.
+International footballer Julian Wade, Dominica's all-time top goal scorer as of 2021, plays for Brechin City F.C. in Scotland.